 NOTE: The GUI fields are populated when you import the configuration file.
 You can edit the modules, as required.
-If you make any changes on the System(s) Selection screen all existing configuration for the three modules are reset.
+U If you make any changes on the System(s) Selection screen all existing configuration for the three modules are reset.

-- On the Systems Build and Update Utility Home screen, click Import Saved Configuration.
-The Import Configuration screen is displayed. - Specify the location from where you want to import the configuration file and click Continue.
+1. On the Systems Build and Update Utility Home screen, click Import Saved Configuration.
+The Import Configuration screen is displayed.

+- Specify the location from where you want to import the configuration file and click Continue.
 The progress screen is displayed, followed by the Imported Configuration File Details screen. - 3.
 Click Systems Build and Update Utility Home. - 4.
-Edit the existing configuration for the Firmware Update, Hardware Configuration, and Server Operating System Installation modules, if required.

-5. Create the ISO image for this configuration.

-See Creating an ISO image.
+Edit the existing configuration for the Firmware Update, Hardware Configuration, and Server Operating System Installation modules, if required. - Create the ISO image for this configuration.
+For more information, see Creating An ISO image.